-3.2 Project Management Eco System
+3.4 Project Management Eco System

 Projects don't exist in isolation they are often influenced by the external and internal environment.
 Generally, a project depends on three basic components - processes, people and tools.
-These are all integrated and influenced by the internal environment (i.e. the organization itself) and external environment which is the society at large.
+These are all integrated and influenced by the internal environment (i.e., the organization itself) and external environment which is the society at large.
 These two environments affecting project is called the project ecosystem.
-This graphic describes the interdependence among the elements of the project ecosystem.

-The project management Eco system- source PM4Dev (2011)
+The project management Eco system-source PM4Dev (2011)